KrainskiL/MLNABCDGraphGenerator.jl/README.md

 layer_params = "layer_params.csv"        # file with parameters for each layer
 d_max_iter = "1000"                      # maximum number of iterations for sampling degrees
 c_max_iter = "1000"                      # maximum number of iterations for sampling cluster sizes
-t = "500"                                # number of batches for edge rewiring e = "0.05"                               # percent of edges to be rewired in each rewiring batch edges_filename = "edges.dat"             # name of file for output edges communities_filename = "communities.dat" # name of file for output communities
+t = "100"                                # number of batches for edge rewiring e = "0.01"                               # percent of edges to be rewired in each rewiring batch d = "2"                                  # dimensionality of latent space edges_filename = "edges.dat"             # name of file for output edges
+communities_filename = "communities.dat" # name of file for output communities
 ```